 |Less: Pre-construction interest (1/5th of 2 Lakhs)||40,000||40,000|

-|House Property Income||(2,90,000)||(2,37,500)|
+|House property Income||(2,90,000)||(2,37,500)|

 Rental income in the hands of the owner is charged to tax under the head “Income from house property”.
-Such income is taxable under the head “Income from other sources” or profits and gains from business or profession, as the case may be.
+Sub-letting income is taxable under the head “Income from other sources” or profits and gains from business or profession, as the case may be.

 Yes, if the loan is taken for purchase, construction, repair, renewal, or reconstruction of the house.
 However, if the loan is taken for personal or other purposes then the interest on such loan cannot be claimed as a deduction.